Install Jetson Software with SDK Manager#

 • Enter the same username and password you created during the Jetson configuration into SDK Manager’s post-flash installation dialog.

-SDK Manager will now complete the installation of the software libraries.
-Skipping this step will not install any SDK components on your target hardware, and will keep a clean operating system on your device.
+SDK Manager now completes the installation of the software libraries.
+Skipping this step does not install any SDK components on your target hardware, and keeps a clean operating system on your device.

 2. The Export Debug Logs link creates a ZIP file of all log files created during installation.
 This ZIP file is located in the same folder path where the SDK Manager installer downloaded all components.